26.0 MB (2.1 MB compressed)

 22.1 x 29.5 cm ⏐ 8.7 x 11.6 in (300dpi)

 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of an insect ovary cell.
+Coloured scanning electron micrograph (SEM) of an insect ovary cell.
 This insect ovary cell is a continuous insect cell line that is a clone (sf9) of the original parent cell line (sf21) that was isolated from ovaries of the Fall Army worm (Spodoptera frugiperda).
 Spodoptera frugiperda is a moth species that is an agricultural pest on corn and various grass species.
 Insect cells are able to produce various eukaryotic proteins (recombinant proteins, post-translational protein modifications, protein folding etc.).
 Sf9 is the most commonly used cell line in biotechnology applications.
 These cells can be grown in suspension culture or adherent as monolayer.
 A variety of recombinant proteins can be obtained by utilizing the baculovirus expression system.
 Sf9 cells are also used to isolate and propagate recombinant baculoviral stocks.
 Magnification: x1,865 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.